lz-public/wagr-challenge/README.md

 2. A unfulfilled bet blocks the user's balance.
 There's no way (in the current version) to recover that balance.

 ## Technical notes
 The way the database transactions are executed expects to handle technical failures only, not concurreny.
-A better (production) approach would be to create bets in a stored procedure, where the balance is effectively checked, decreased with the matched bet in an atomic transaction.
-The current way supports many users betting concurrently, but is not safe for a user sending multiple simultaneus bet creation requests (which is not what most users do).
+A better (production) approach would be to create bets in a stored procedure, where the balance is decreased, a free betId is found  and the insert/update action is donein an atomic transaction.
+> The current code needs a fix.
+The SQL command that gets the betId should run inside the transaction.

 ## Endpoints